cascadeAdInfinitum/BIOSBITS/README.md

 # BIOSBITS
-compiled version of https://github.com/biosbits/bits use rufus dd image mode to make a bootable usb **LIKELY NOT COMPATIBLE WITH RYZEN CPUS**
+compiled version of https://github.com/biosbits/bits use rufus dd image mode to make a bootable usb
+**HIGHLY LIKELY NOT COMPATIBLE WITH RYZEN CPUS**

 if you want to compile it yourself (dont bother), use ubuntu 16.04.7 lts